One of the most common things I hear in my therapy practice goes something along the lines of this:

 What may look like self-care, self-reflection, and self-preservation can easily turn into decision self-sabotage thanks to the Fantasy of Perfect.
 Which is just what it sounds like: an illusion that keeps us second-guessing.

 The reality is (and I know this isn’t news to any of you), there’s no such thing as perfect.
 Instead, when it comes to the choices we make about our partners, careers, the places we live, there is, I believe, only the question of which side effects of crap are we most willing to tolerate.

-Every job — even if it’s the best possible for you — will have it’s truly terrible hard days and dull moments unique to it.
-Same thing for marrying the love of your life.
+Every job — even if it’s the best possible for you — will have its truly terrible hard days and dull moments unique to it.
+Same thing as marrying the love of your life.
 I promise you that person will uniquely drive you crazy at some point.
 Or moving away from the Bay back to your home state.
-Pros and cons will inevitably abound… I guarantee you that each choice you make has unique trade-offs and side-effects of crap and yet sometimes in our decision making paralysis we forget this idea and keep sitting on the fence of indecision until we can really, truly be sure we will make The Best decision which is side-effect of crap-free.
+Pros and cons will inevitably abound… I guarantee you that each choice you make has unique trade-offs and side-effects of crap and yet sometimes in our decision-making paralysis we forget this idea and keep sitting on the fence of indecision until we can really, truly be sure we will make The Best decision which is a side-effect of crap-free.

 Well, that’s just not realistic.
 So if you’ve been feeling stuck recently because you’re endlessly evaluating what’s going to be The Perfect Decision let me ask you this:

 - Are you willing or unwilling to believe or tolerate that your choice – even if it is the best choice – could still have crappy side effects?